EUROPE MARKETS: European Stocks Grapple With Lower Liquidity, Oil-price Volatility

 "It's all very thin and choppy out there with French banks also closed today."

 Oil prices have been climbing in recent weeks in anticipation that OPEC and non-OPEC members would extend production cuts that were agreed last November as they worked to tackle global oil oversupply.
-But investors appeared disappointed that deeper cuts may not be announced.
+But investors appeared disappointed that deeper cuts won't be featured in an agreement.

-OPEC's production announcement isn't expected to arrive before 4 p.m.
-London time, or 11 a.m.
-Eastern Time.

 Read:4 potential outcomes for OPEC's crucial meeting (http://www.marketwatch.com/story/4-potential-outcomes-for-opecs-crucial-meeting-2017-05-19)

-Intesa Sanpaolo SpA shares (ISP.MI) fell 1.1% after a downgrade to hold from buy at Jefferies, which said "valuation looks full with catalysts near-term less clear."
+Intesa Sanpaolo SpA shares (ISP.MI) fell 1.2% after a downgrade of the Italian lender to hold from buy at Jefferies, which said "valuation looks full with catalysts near-term less clear."
 A price-target lift to EUR2.90 from EUR2.70 a share no longer leaves sufficient upside to justify a buy rating, Jefferies said in a note about European banks.

+Meanwhile, the euro was buying $1.1215, not far off from $1.1220 logged late Wednesday in New York.
+The U.S. dollar was choppy late Wednesday after minutes from the Federal Reserve's latest policy-setting meeting showed policy makers appeared set to start shrinking the bank's massive balance sheet.

+The minutes also showed that most Fed officials said it would "soon" be time to raise rates again.

 (END) Dow Jones Newswires